ossuminc/riddl/doc/src/hugo/content/_index.md

-RIDDL, the Reactive Interface to Domain Definition Language, is a tool for generating code and documentation from a high level definition based on Domain Driven Design (DDD) and software architecture concepts.
+RIDDL, the Reactive Interface to Domain Definition Language, is a tool for generating code and documentation from a high level definition based on Domain Driven Design (DDD) and reactive software architecture concepts.